coderKr/Twitter-Crisis-Analysis/README.md

 All code is found in the Jupyter notebook for Part 1.

 ## Data
-Data for the project was taken from the CLP Psych Shared Task 2015 Data set: http://www.cs.jhu.edu/~mdredze/datasets/clpsych_shared_task_2015/.
+Data for the project was taken from the [CLP Psych Shared Task 2015 Data set](http://www.cs.jhu.edu/~mdredze/datasets/clpsych_shared_task_2015/).
 Per IRB protocol, the data is not housed here to maintain user privacy.

 ## Contributing